realA10001986/Time-Circuits-Display/README.md

 The "daily schedule" works by entering start and end in the text fields below.
 The clock will go into night mode at the defined start hour (xx:00), and return to normal operation at the end hour (yy:00).

 Finally, you can connect a light sensor to the device.
 If the measured lux level is below the configured threshold, the device will go into night mode.
 Three sensor types are supported: TSL2561, BH1750, VEML7700/VEML6030, connected through i2c with their respective default slave address.
 The VEML7700 can only be connected if no GPS receiver is connected at the same time; the 6030 needs its address to be set to 0x48 if a GPS receiver is present at the same time.
-All these sensor types are readily available from Adafruit or SeedGrove.
+All these sensor types are readily available from Adafruit or Seeed (Grove).
 Only one sensor can be used at the same time.

 If both a schedule is enabled and the light sensor option is checked in the Config Portal, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night mode when night mode is active according to the schedule.